Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-27-cyber-security.md

 #### Phases Identification

-Let's analyze the SolarWinds exploit using the Cyber Kill Chain.
-Are there any phases that you cannot identify?
+Let's follow up how analysis the SolarWinds exploit using the Cyber Kill Chain was conducted with respect to the specific phases.

 <table>
   <tr>